ABOUT AGT AND TRUSTEE-MANAGER

 have also confirmed their independence in this respect;

-- reviewed the volume and nature of interested person transactions; and
+- reviewed the nature of interested person transactions; and

 - reviewed and pre-approved the derivatives transactions to ensure that the instruments, processes